 - Pursue sustainability creatively; it’s as much about narrative, process and relationships as it is about resources

-These principles, and the work they're based on, are described in our March 2017 report, Fostering Agency to Improve Health.
+These principles, and the work they're based on, are described in our March 2017 report, Fostering Agency to Improve Health (see full report or the two-page summary).
 Our hope is that by gleaning, listing and explaining these principles we’re able to help those in health looking to better include and respond to communities.
 Implicit to this work is the need to foster community agency.

 Only True Commitment Will Yield Sustainability